Are you overwhelmed with the transition to a remote workplace and struggling to move your organization and business to a

 In response to the global pandemic and subsequent move to virtual workplaces, Waterloo students have access to a specialized Digital Skills Fundamentals courses.

 These courses will introduce students to the concepts of:

 - Sales skills

-The Digital Skills Fundamentals course has been generously provided by the Stratford School of Interaction Design and Business, Vidyard, Larry Smith (Director and Founder, The Problem Lab), Kiite Academy and Shopify.
+The Digital Skills Fundamentals course has been generously provided by the Stratford School of Interaction Design and Business, Vidyard, Larry Smith (Director and Founder, The Problem Lab), Kiite Academy, Shopify and Deloitte.

 They were created to help Waterloo students better support Canadian businesses during this time.
 Students are encouraged to sign up for these no-cost courses.
 If you hire students, you can request that they enrol in any of these courses as part of your onboarding process.
 These courses can be accessed by students through LEARN, Waterloo's web-based learning management system.

 With the world's largest co-op talent pool, you'll be able to choose students from across 120+ accredited programs.
 To better fit your needs, we have increased the flexibility of our co-op program; students are now available for work terms from 8 to 16 weeks in length.

 You can also consider hiring more than one student to help your organization go digital.
 By hiring a team of students to help you make the transition, you’ll have the support you need to adapt to the current environment.

 Concerned about your hiring budget?
 With unprecedented federal funding, you can get up to 75% of a student wage subsidized.
 If you are facing financial challenges or budget cuts, there are several resources available for you.

 Here are a few of the funding opportunities that you may qualify for: